 - Explore the direction or style the artist used.

-- What is the model in the sculpture is it a human figure, fantasy figure, allegorical figure, or an animal figure?
+- What is the model in the sculpture is it a human figure, a fantasy figure, an allegorical figure, or an animal figure?

 - What are sculpture modeling techniques evident?